 Neuroaxonal Dystrophy Disease (NAD)

 Only recently appeared in the Papillon breed, Neuroaxonal Dystrophy Disease (NAD) is a disorder where both spinal cord and brain swell progressively in the young puppy.
-NAD start a little before the puppy’s 7th to 8th week and euthanasia is usually required by the 20th week of age.
+NAD starts a little before the puppy’s 7th to 8th week and euthanasia is usually required by the 20th week of age.

 A wobbling head and very poor coordination with the puppy commonly falling at random times are signs of the NAD deteriorating the puppy’s motor functions.